 Many kidney cancers can be cured with surgery

-Our main treatment for kidney cancer is robotic-assisted surgery.
-We’re able to perform safe and effective robotic procedures for even complex cases -- often sparing the kidney.
+Robotic-assisted surgery is our main treatment for kidney cancer, and malignant and benign kidney tumors caused by von Hippel-Lindau syndrome.
+We’re able to perform safe and effective robotic procedures for even complex cases — often sparing the kidney.

 Advantages of robotic kidney surgery